jmquintana79/utilsDS/README.md

-# Tools for a Machine Learning Project
+# Tools for a Data Science projects

 This repository is a compendium of notebooks and scripts to be used in my daily work for Data Science projects.